ttomtsis/simple-mqtt-app/README.md

 # simple-mqtt-app

-Simple python app to interact with IoT device
+Simple python app to interact with IoT device through The Things Network